manuelarceaburto/AzureLabs/README.md

 A comprehensive collection of hands-on labs for Azure Administrator (AZ104) certification preparation.
 These labs cover all major Azure services and management tasks required for the AZ104 exam.

+## Getting Started

+**🆕 New to this repository?** Start here:
+- **[Module 00: Getting Started with GitHub and VS Code](00-getting-started/README.md)** - Complete setup guide including Git installation, VS Code configuration, repository cloning, and required extensions

 ## Repository Structure

-This repository is organized into 5 main modules, each containing 3 focused labs:
+This repository is organized into 7 modules, starting with setup and progressing through all AZ-104 exam domains:

+### Module 000: Getting Started (Prerequisites)
+- Git and VS Code installation
+- Repository cloning from GitHub
+- Required extensions setup (Azure, Bicep, PowerShell)
+- Azure CLI configuration and authentication
+- Repository navigation and testing

-### Module 1: Manage Identities and Governance
+### Module 01: Manage Identities and Governance
 - **Lab 01**: Entra ID Users and Groups
 - **Lab 02**: RBAC and Custom Roles
 - **Lab 03**: Subscriptions and Management Groups